Tanishkkalaskar/Tanishkkalaskar/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💻 &nbsp;I'm currently working as a Full Stack Developer in Cognizant Technology Solutions 👀 &nbsp;My hobbies are watching movies.
+💻 &nbsp;I'm currently working as a Full Stack Developer in Cognizant Technology Solutions.\
+👀 &nbsp;My hobbies are watching movies.
 Some of my favourites are The Shawshank Redemption, Lakshya, Yeh Jawaani Hai Deewani.\
 💞️ &nbsp;I’m looking to collaborate on projects.\
 📫 &nbsp;You can reach me at: tanishkkalaskar1707@gmail.com.
 I will reply asap, I promise!\